respoke/docs/src/client/javascript/guide/presence.md

         presence: "available"
     });

 Presence options include: available, away and dnd.
+Calling `setPresence` on your client will trigger the presence listener for your endpoint for everyone else in the group.